The Complete Guide to Google Business Profile: How to Set Up, Optimize, and Dominate Local Search in 2025

 List your primary services

-Mention what makes you different (24/7 emergency service, licensed and insured, satisfaction guarantee)
+Mention what sets you apart (24/7 emergency service, licensed and insured, satisfaction guarantee)

 Include relevant keywords naturally—don't stuff

 Write in a conversational tone.
-With Google's AI now pulling from your profile to answer customer questions, clear and direct language works best.
+With Google's AI now pulling from your profile to generate answers for voice and AI-powered searches, natural language in your description helps your business appear in these newer search formats.

 Attributes